DanielShamsoddini/ALifeFinalProject/README.md

             20% chance that a sensor motor pairing is removed 20% chance that a sensor motor pairing is added, if one exists that does not violate the conditions of the scenario

-        Here is a diagram of such mutations
+        Here is a diagram of such mutations:

     Environment: The environment is a simple plain flat world with a floor without any defining characteristics.
 Creatures face no obstacles in movement.
+        Here is a simple diagram covering the essentials:

 ### Known Issue: